krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - __Transfer Learning__:
   - broader concept of re-using a pre-trained model to adapt it to a new related task.
   - used to image classification or language NLP-type models
+  - The key idea is to leverage the knowledge gained from one problem and apply it to another, reducing the need for large amounts of data and computational resources for the new task.
+  - Example: Use the pre-trained image model and adjust it to classify medical images, where you only have a few thousand images labeled for this task.
+  - How it works:
+    - Pre-training (Source Task): Train a model on a large dataset related to a general task.
+    - Fine-tuning: reuse the pre-trained model's learned features.

 ### Model Evaluation <a id="ModelEvaluation"></a>